istqborg/istqb_product_template/sample-exam/questions.md

 4. To verify that there are no untested combinations of inputs

 ## justification
-a) Is not correct.
+a.
+Is not correct.
 It is impossible to prove that there are no defects anymore in the system under test.
    See testing principle 1
-b) Is not correct.
+b.
+Is not correct.
 See testing principle 7
-c) Is correct.
+c.
+Is correct.
 Testing finds defects and failures which reduces the level of risk and at the same time gives more confidence in the quality level of the test object
-d) Is not correct.
+d.
+Is not correct.
 It is impossible to test all combinations of inputs (see testing principle 2)

 # metadata
 lo: 1.4.2